RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ### 1. VS Code

-VS Code provide `emmet abbreviation` in-built which makes it best editor for Frontend development.
+The fact that VS Code has an integrated `emmet abbreviation` feature makes it the finest editor for front-end development.

-There are so many code editors in the market which are just great as vs code but the support of extensions in vs code is so much helpful and if you used to all the shortcuts and environment then it is hard to choose another editor.
+Although there are several code editors on the market that are just as good as VS Code, VS Code's support for extensions is by far the most beneficial, and once you become used to all of the shortcuts and environment, switching to another editor can be challenging.

 <br>